miskillstech/ta-wa-adminpanel/README.md

-# ta-wa-backend
+# ta-wa-dr-frontend

-Bambhole
+This app is frontend for doctors.
-Q1: Why we used this repo?
+Folder structure :
-Ans: It is used to create an admin panel for software.
+scripts/